aditirawat1111/BackendProject/README.md

 - **Domain Coverage**: End-to-end e-commerce flows – products, cart, orders, payments, password reset, and order tracking.
 - **Data & Migrations**: MySQL with Flyway migrations, seed data, and soft-delete support via a shared `BaseModel`.
 - **Quality**: Unit and integration tests with H2, structured logging across layers, and pagination on all heavy read endpoints.
+- **Performance & Caching**: Redis-backed caching for read-heavy endpoints with a clear eviction strategy and a test-friendly, in-memory cache profile.
 - **API Documentation**: OpenAPI/Swagger-based documentation and interactive Swagger UI for exploring and testing endpoints.
 - **Deployment-Ready**: Built and documented for deployment on Azure App Service with production configuration.